dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                       default.
 Note that for DICOM objects,
                                       tool will always send Content-type as
                                       application/dicom.
+        --tmp-file-dir <directory>    directory were temporary file with File Meta Information from scanned files is
+                                      stored; if not specified, the file is stored into the default temporary-file
+                                      directory
+        --tmp-file-prefix <prefix>    prefix for generated file name for temporary file; 'stowrs-' by default
+        --tmp-file-suffix <suffix>    suffix for generated file name for temporary file; '.tmp' by default
         --tsuid                       Specify if the Transfer Syntax UID shall be sent in multipart request for content types image/jpeg, video/mpeg, video/mp4